 Use a theme-based approach to organize your syllabus, rather than a grammatical one.
 This enables you to recycle language throughout the themes and to contextualize language, which will help learners at all levels in your classroom.

 Don’t feel you have to create separate lesson plans for each group.
 Instead, think of using the same materials, but changing the tasks.
-For example, use a picture story to elicit language from students- have higher level students create sentences, and lower-level students produce words.
+For example, use a picture story to elicit language from students.
+Also, have higher-level students create sentences, and lower-level students produce words.
 The lower level students will benefit from hearing the language provided by the higher levels.

 Develop strong group cohesion in the class.
 Students will need to work together and be supportive of each others’ efforts throughout the course.

 In reality, every classroom is multi-level to some extent.
-If it wasn’t when the course started, it will be by the end as students learn at different speeds and in different ways.
+If it wasn’t when the course started, it will be by as end that students learn at different speeds and in different ways.
 In the real world, people have to work with others who have different abilities and strengths.
-By creating a positive classroom environment for multi-level learners, we can help both our higher and lower level students become better learners in their second language.
+Create a positive classroom environment for multi-level learners.
+We can help both our higher and lower level students become better learners in their second language.

 Learn to create professional lesson plans.
 Take an accredited TESOL course online.